BryanNak/BryanNak.github.io/projects/morsecode.md

 <p align="center">
 <img class="img-fluid" width="400" src="../img/morse-code-transformed.png">
 </p>
-This is a simple International Morse Code translator that I developed in C. The program takes in morse code input from the user using '.', '-', and '/' as dots, dashes, and space respectively.
-Each line of morse code is separated by a space to denote that the next character will be created.
-When the program is ran with a given input from the user, a single line of the translated code will be presented in English in the CLI.
+This is a simple International Morse Code translator that I developed in C. The program takes in Morse code input from the user using '.', '-', and '/' as dots, dashes, and spaces, respectively.
+Each line of Morse code is separated by a space to denote that the next character will be created.
+When the program is run with given input from the user, a single line of the translated code will be presented in English in the CLI.

-Here is an example of translating the phrase "hello world" from morse code to CLI:
+Here is an example of translating the phrase "hello world" from Morse code to CLI:

 ```
 user:~$ ./program .... . .-.. .-.. --- / .-- --- .-. .-.. -..
 user:~$ hello world
 ```

 Despite being quite a simple program, I learned key concepts of creating a functional program.
-There are many cases which can break a program and I may not have discovered all of them for this program, but I did implement two error checks so that the first input of the command line argument has to be "./program" and second, that there are at least two command line arguments (including "./program") or else a error will be printed.
+There are many cases which can break a program and I may not have discovered all of them for this program, but I did implement two error checks so that the first input of the command line argument has to be "./program" and second, that there are at least two command line arguments (including "./program") or else an error will be printed.

 ```c
 //checks if the first command line argument is "./program".
 If not, exit program